-This topic uses the Swarm cluster swarm-piggymetrics-cluster as an example to describe how to migrate cluster configurations.
-The configuration migration process includes the following steps: create a Kubernetes cluster, migrate node labels, verify that the Kubernetes cluster can access other Alibaba Cloud services over a Virtual Private Cloud (VPC), migrate volumes, and migrate configuration items.
+This topic uses a cluster of Container Service for Swarm named swarm-piggymetrics-cluster as an example to describe how to migrate cluster configurations from Swarm to Kubernetes.
+The following steps are involved: create a Kubernetes cluster, migrate node labels, check whether the Kubernetes cluster can access other Alibaba Cloud services, migrate volumes, and migrate configuration items.

 Create a Kubernetes cluster

-- Select the same region and zone where the Swarm cluster swarm-piggymetrics-cluster resides.
-This guarantees successful migration of resources that cannot be migrated across regions, such as a VPC.
+- Select the same region and zone where cluster swarm-piggymetrics-cluster is deployed.
+This ensures successful migration of resources that cannot be migrated across regions, such as virtual private clouds (VPCs)

-- Kubernetes clusters only support VPCs, but not the classic network.
+- Kubernetes clusters support only VPCs and do not support the classic network.

-- If the Swarm cluster swarm-piggymetrics-cluster is in a VPC, create the managed Kubernetes cluster in the same VPC.
+- If cluster swarm-piggymetrics-cluster is deployed in a VPC, you must select the same VPC when you create the managed Kubernetes cluster.

-- If the Swarm cluster swarm-piggymetrics-cluster is in the classic network, you must migrate the Swarm cluster to a VPC.
+- If cluster swarm-piggymetrics-cluster is deployed in the classic network, you must migrate the cluster to a VPC.
 For more information, see Hybrid migration.

-- If the Swarm cluster swarm-piggymetrics-cluster uses Log Service, select Enable Log Service and the Log Service project used by the Swarm cluster.
-In this way, you do not need to migrate Log Service configurations separately.
+- If cluster swarm-piggymetrics-cluster uses Log Service, we recommend that you select Enable Log Service and the Log Service project that is used by the Swarm cluster.
+This way, you do not need to migrate Log Service configurations.

-- If the Swarm cluster swarm-piggymetrics-cluster uses a Relational Database Service (RDS) instance, select the RDS instance to add the nodes of the managed Kubernetes cluster to the whitelist of the RDS instance.
-This guarantees that the Kubernetes cluster can access the RDS instance.
+- If cluster swarm-piggymetrics-cluster uses a Relational Database Service (RDS) instance, we recommend that you select the RDS instance to add the ECS instances of the managed Kubernetes cluster to the whitelist of the RDS instance.
+This ensures that the Kubernetes cluster can access the RDS instance.

 Migrate node labels

-If nodes in the Swarm cluster swarm-piggymetrics-cluster contain custom labels and the custom labels are used to specify the nodes to deploy applications in application configurations, you must migrate these custom labels.
-To migrate custom labels, follow these steps:
+If nodes in cluster swarm-piggymetrics-cluster are added with custom labels that set rules for node deployment, you must migrate these custom labels.
+To migrate custom labels, perform the following steps:

 - View the custom labels of nodes in the Swarm cluster.

-- Log on to the Container Service - Swarm console.
-In the left-side navigation pane, click Cluster.
-On the Clusters page, find the target cluster and click Manage in the Actions column.
+- Log on to the Container Service for Swarm console.
+In the left-side navigation pane, click Clusters.
+On the Clusters page, find cluster swarm-piggymetrics-cluster and click Manage in the Actions column.

 - In the left-side navigation pane, click Custom Labels.
-In the Custom Labels column on the page that appears, you can find the custom labels configured in the Swarm cluster swarm-piggymetrics-cluster.
+On the page that appears, you can find the custom labels that are added to the nodes in cluster swarm-piggymetrics-cluster.

-- Add the same labels to corresponding nodes in the managed Kubernetes cluster that
+- Add the same labels to the related nodes in the created managed Kubernetes cluster.

-- Log on to the Container Service - Kubernetes console.
+- Log on to the Container Service for Kubernetes (ACK) console.
 In the left-side navigation pane, choose .
-On the Nodes page, click Manage Labels in the upper right corner.
+In the upper right corner of the Nodes page, click Manage Labels.

-- On the Manage Labels page, select the target node and click Add Label.
-In the Add dialog box that appears, enter the label name and value and click OK.
+- On the Manage Labels page, select a node and click Add Label.
+In the Add dialog box, enter the label name and value and click OK.

-Verify that the Kubernetes cluster can access other Alibaba Cloud services over a VPC
+Check whether the created Kubernetes cluster can access other Alibaba Cloud services over a VPC

 - Log on to the RDS console.
-On the Instances page, click the target RDS instance.
-On the instance details page, click Data security in the left-side navigation pane.
-On the Whitelist Settings tab, verify that the IP addresses of the nodes of the managed Kubernetes cluster have been added to the whitelist of the RDS instance.
+On the Instances page, click the related RDS instance.
+In the left-side navigation pane of the details page, click Data security.
+In the Whitelist Settings section, check whether the IP addresses of the ECS instances in the created managed Kubernetes cluster are added to the whitelist of the RDS instance.

 - In the left-side navigation pane, click Database Connection.
-On the Instance Connection tab, obtain the value of the Internal Endpoint parameter, which is endpoint of the RDS instance for VPCs.
+On the Instance Connection tab, you can obtain the value of the Internal Endpoint parameter, which is the endpoint of the RDS instance for VPCs.

-can access the RDS instance, as shown in the following figure.
+RDS instance over the VPC, as shown in the following figure.

 - If the ECS instances can access the RDS instance, go to the next step.

-- If the ECS instances fail to access the RDS instance, locate the cause and fix the
+- If the ECS instances cannot access the RDS instance, the possible reasons include:

-- For more information about other causes, see What do I do if I cannot connect an ECS instance to an ApsaraDB for RDS instance?.
+- If the issue still exists, see What do I do if I cannot connect an ECS instance to an ApsaraDB for RDS instance?.

-After you troubleshoot the connection failure, log on to the ECS console again.
+After you troubleshoot and fix the connection issue, log on to the ECS console again.
 Make sure that the ECS instances can access the RDS instance.
 Then, go to the next step.

 - Log on to the OSS console.
-Find the OSS bucket used by the Swarm cluster and view the endpoints for the classic network and VPCs.
+Find the OSS bucket that is used by the Swarm cluster and view the endpoints for the classic network and VPCs.

-- Log on to the Container Service - Swarm console.
-In the left-side navigation pane, click Volume.
-On the Data Volume List page, select the cluster swarm-piggymetrics-cluster and find volumes of the NAS, disk, and OSS types.
+- Log on to the Container Service for Swarm console.
+In the left-side navigation pane, click Volumes.
+On the Data Volume List page, select cluster swarm-piggymetrics-cluster and find volumes of the NAS, disk, and OSS types.

-- In the managed Kubernetes cluster that is created, create PVs and PVCs for the three types of volumes, respectively.
+- In the created managed Kubernetes cluster, create PVs and PVCs for the three types of volumes that are mounted to the Swarm cluster.
 For more information, see the following topics:

-- A disk is a non-shared storage provided by Alibaba Cloud and can only be attached to one pod at a time.
-If the Swarm and Kubernetes clusters write data to a disk simultaneously, an error is returned.
-Therefore, services must be stopped to migrate disks from the Swarm cluster to the Kubernetes cluster.
-Switch the Swarm cluster to use NAS or OSS volumes before the migration, or migrate disks by stopping services during off-peak hours.
-You must detach a disk from the Swarm cluster before attaching it to the Kubernetes cluster.
-For more information, see Detach a cloud disk and View and delete data volumes.
+- A disk is a non-shared storage provided by Alibaba Cloud and can be mounted to only one pod at a time.
+If the Swarm and Kubernetes clusters write data to a disk at the same time, an error will occur.
+This means that you cannot migrate disks from Swarm to Kubernetes without service interruptions.
+We recommend that you use NAS or OSS for shared storage in Swarm clusters or migrate disks during off-peak hours.
+You must detach a disk from the Swarm cluster before you can mount it to the Kubernetes cluster.
+For more information, see Detach a data disk and View and delete data volumes.

-- In the Kubernetes cluster, the name of a PV or PVC cannot contain uppercase letters
+- In Kubernetes clusters, the name of a PV or a PVC cannot contain uppercase letters

 or underscores (_).
-If a volume name in the Swarm cluster contains uppercase letters
+If the name of a volume in the Swarm cluster contains uppercase

-or underscores (_), convert the name in the following ways:
+letters or underscores (_), convert the name based on the following rules:

 - Change uppercase letters to lowercase letters.